pmndrs/gltfjsx/readme.md

 useGLTF.preload('/model.gltf')
 ```

 Add the model to your `/public` folder as always.
+With the `--transform` flag it will have created a compressed copy of it.

 ```text
 /public